jermbo/Talks/Underutilized/UnderutilizedJavaScript.md

 I would like to talk about a couple of JavaScript features that previously needed a tool or library for that are now shipped in the browser, as well as some older tools that I feel are not used enough.

 - jQuery APIs
-- Console API
+- Console APIs
-- LowDash APIs
+- Lodash APIs
-- Template Literals
-- I18n (Internationalization)
+- Confusing Aspects

 ## jQuery APIs